|

 The Peaks Island Tax Assistance Committee

-(PITA) is a tax exempt, non-profit, independent group formed
+(PITA) & PITEA are tax exempt, non-profit, independent groups formed

 to aid our fellow islanders to remain in their homes despite

-extraordinary tax increases.
+extraordinary tax and energy increases.
 We are working to raise funds

-to help our neighbors with property tax relief.
-An impartial
+to help our neighbors with property tax relief and energy

 committee of island clergy reviews the requests and keeps